 10. Treat yourself to good food at work

 Rather than wallowing in a soggy sandwich while catching up on past out-of-office emails, take a proper break.
 Away from your desk.
 Take the time to reset, restart and refuel.
 Treat yourself during this tough transition to good food at work.
 Why not eat with good friends and colleagues?
-You might be craving a farm-fresh salad full of protein, a warming chili or a full-stacked, freshly-made sandwich.
+You might be craving a farm-fresh salad full of protein, a warming chilli or a full-stacked, freshly-made sandwich.
 (We can even help you feed yourself and your team—or entire office—if there’s no time for meal planning in the back-to-work chaos.)